robertocamp/gd9-infrastructure/README.kube-prom-stack.md

 - However, this means that if the Prometheus pod restarts or gets rescheduled, all the data stored in the emptyDir volume will be lost
 - To ensure data persistence and avoid data loss in case of pod restarts or rescheduling, it's recommended to configure Prometheus to use Persistent Volume Claims (PVCs) to store its data on a more durable storage solution
 - PVCs allow you to request and use storage volumes that exist beyond the lifecycle of the pod
-- in order to construct the storage design we took some of Anton Putra's code (https://github.com/antonputra/tutorials/tree/main/lessons/154) and crafted the `2-csi-driver-addon.tf` file that handles both PVC creation and IAM for
+- in order to construct the storage design we took some of Anton Putra's code (https://github.com/antonputra/tutorials/tree/main/lessons/154) and crafted the `kubernetes-addons/2-csi-driver-addon.tf` file that handles both PVC creation and IAM for storage

 ## IAM, service accounts and IRSA